vitezfh/dotfiles/README.md

-# dotconfig
+# dotfiles - wayland
-Selection of my .config files for your ricing needs:
+Selection of my .files files for your ricing needs:

 swaywm, waybar and kitty